 The “Open BIM Model Checker” works with an Open BIM project hosted on the BIMserver.center platform, which consists of the BIM models of the different disciplines involved in the project.

-With the programme, users can easily inspect the project.
-To aid users with the inspection process of the geometric model, the programme offers three viewing options:
+With the program, users can easily inspect the project.
+To aid users with the inspection process of the geometric model, the program offers three viewing options:

 - View by floor

 The view by discipline models and by elements can be shown in normal, transparent or wire mode, which can be included for a correct and easy inspection of the project.